hirokyammt/blog/_posts/six-major-skills-required-for-product-managers.md

 ---
 title: 6 major skills required for product managers
 excerpt: Effective product managers lead cross-functional teams to create the product customers love.
 To be like that, product managers must possess several skills.
-There are six major skills, I believe, required for product managers, not only proffessional knowledges about engineering, web design, business etc.
+There are six major skills, I believe, required for product managers, not only professional knowledges about engineering, web design, business etc.
 coverImage: /assets/six-major-skills-required-for-product-managers/cover.webp
 date: "2021-12-05"
 tags: [product-management]